Nobel Laureate Shows How ‘Greedy Work’ — and the Lack of Workplace Flexibility — Fuels Gender Pay Inequity

 What could that mean for the events industry, where an estimated 77 percent are women and, on average, are out-earned by men?

 One thing conference organizers can do to help level the playing field in the sectors they serve is to remove hurdles for participants and speakers by providing child care at their events.
-They also can offer online events as a way to include more participation by women — two separate studies revealed that online events held during the pandemic resulted in increased participation among women as both as attendees and speakers, compared to their in-person, pre-pandemic versions.
+They also can offer online events as a way to include more participation by women — two separate studies revealed that online events held during the pandemic resulted in increased participation among women as both attendees and speakers, compared to their in-person, pre-pandemic versions.

-For many workers, the pandemic’s silver lining has been an increase in flexible and hybrid work environments, “including business events professionals,” we wrote in an analysis of Convene’s 2022 Salary Survey.
-Before the pandemic, only 14 percent worked from home full-time, and one-third worked from home part-time.
-“In 2022,” we wrote, “85 percent said they work for employers with flexible hybrid work policies” — and the same percentage said they are hybrid workers according to the preliminary results from our 2023 Salary Survey.
+For many workers, the pandemic’s silver lining has been an increase in flexible and hybrid work environments.
+In the 2019 Salary Survey, conducted before the pandemic, only 14 percent worked from home full-time, and one-third worked from home part-time.
+In this survey, 88 percent reported working for employers with a flexible work policy.

 Barbara Palmer is deputy editor of Convene.